Mark Sandelin ’75

 Mark’s two sons have followed in his footsteps, with Jamie ’11 having completed his studies at the University of Sydney and Jack ’17 in his final year at the School.

-Rob is the Chief Financial Officer at SKYCITY Entertainment Group, a position he has held since 2014.
+Rob has been the Chief Financial Officer at SKYCITY Entertainment Group since 2014.
 He is responsible for the financial performance of the company, including risk minimisation and reporting, as well as helping to form the strategic direction of SKYCITY Group.
 He was previously an investment banker at First NZ Capital.

 Rob has four children (Matt, Ben, Josh and Emma) and all three sons are former students of Auckland Grammar School – classes of ’11, ’12 and ’14 respectively.